tqwhite/js-lightning/README.md

 **SYNOPSIS**

-js-lightning *(invoked from within a directory containing website files)*
+jsLightning *(invoked from within a directory containing website files)*

-js-lightning -\-port=80 —siteDirectory /path/to/siteDirectory
+jsLightning -\-port=80 —siteDirectory /path/to/siteDirectory

-js-lightning -generateControlFiles -\-domain=something.com
+jsLightning -generateControlFiles -\-domain=something.com

-js-lightning -\-help *(for many more options)*
+jsLightning -\-help *(for many more options)*

 **DESCRIPTION**

-js-lightning presents a website instantly.
+jsLightning presents a website instantly.
 All the behind the scenes wiring is done automatically to allow http access to a directory of web files.
 Files added or changed are available without restart.
 It can be used for convenience or as the foundation for a production app or api.

 **USAGE**

-The simplest usage (and one that is completely valid) is to navigate to a directory that has web pages (.html) or apps (.js) and type `js-lightning`.
+The simplest usage (and one that is completely valid) is to navigate to a directory that has web pages (.html) or apps (.js) and type `jsLightning`.
 This will publish that directory as a website on the default port, 7000.

-By default, the file paths map one-to-one with the structure of the directory with the exception that js-lightning does not require a file extension for .js files.
+By default, the file paths map one-to-one with the structure of the directory with the exception that jsLightning does not require a file extension for .js files.
 It also understands Node module directories.
 They are evaluated and served as if they were files.

 If a file has a usual HTML extension (.html, .png, etc), it is served as normal (using expressjs static routing).
-If the path points to a ‘path/filename.js’ or to a module ‘path/moduleDirName’, js-lightning treats it as a dynamic element.
+If the path points to a ‘path/filename.js’ or to a module ‘path/moduleDirName’, jsLightning treats it as a dynamic element.

-To support javascript front-end script elements, js-lightning will not interpret .js files contained in any directory that has the string `static` in it.
+To support javascript front-end script elements, jsLightning will not interpret .js files contained in any directory that has the string `static` in it.
 This can be used, for example, to add .../staticAssets/jQuery.js to a page.

 The siteDirectory can contain a directory called `docRoot`.
 If this is present, files will be served from here instead.
 Files that should not be served directly (node_modules, RSA keys, etc) can be placed in siteDirectory and be accessible to pages/apps being served.

-**INSTALLATION NOTE**

-I have not yet figured out how to get npm to install a symbolic link for the $PATH.
-Embarassing but it's true.
-For now, you need to do those finishing steps yourself.
-I use MacOS and Ubuntu.
-Here are commands that will accomplish the needed actions.

-Ubuntu

-	ln -s /usr/local/lib/node_modules/js-lightning/startAll.js /usr/local/bin/js-lightning
-	chmod +x /usr/local/lib/node_modules/js-lightning/startAll.js

-MacOS

- 	ln -s /usr/local/lib/node_modules/jsLightning/system/code/startAll.js /usr/local/bin/js-lightning
- 	chmod +x /usr/local/lib/node_modules/system/code/startAll.js

 **PROGRAMMING**